ahinkel/ahinkel.github.io/projects/AnthropoceneTalk.md

 I am very interested in giving this talk (or a similar talk) again.
 Please [reach out](/contact) if you are interested.

+Additionally, many thanks to the University of Cincinnati's [Center for Public Engagement with Science (PEWS)](https://ucengagingscience.org/) for helping to get the word out about this talk.

 ## Ways to Learn More: